NJCTL Graduate School

 NJCTL is a nonprofit founded by NJEA in 2007; a top producer of the teachers and resources needed to provide all students access to K12 & AP science, mathematics, and computer science, and a duly authorized New Jersey Institution of Higher Education on track to accreditation.

 NJCTL's Mission is to empower communities of educators and families to lead school improvement, so that all students have access to a high-quality education.
-On March 23, 2020, NJCTL was granted licensure from the NJ Office of the Secretary of Higher Education to offer the following master's degrees:
+NJCTL is granted licensure from the NJ Office of the Secretary of Higher Education to offer the following master's degrees:

 Masters of Science in Teaching and Learning Chemistry